VictorLeP/victorlep.github.io/_pages/about.md

 You can take a look at my [publications](/publications) or my [CV](/cv).

+I participate in [Stellar Vector](https://www.stellarvector.be/), the CTF team powered by DistriNet and KU Leuven.
+Join our events to hack and have fun!

 <small>My first name is "Victor", my last name is "Le Pochat", two words as is customary for Breton surnames.</small>